 Calvin’s tendencies are toward chaos more than nonconformity, and the loud, attention-commanding vulgarity of mass entertainment seems to speak to these tendencies.
 At the very least, Calvin typically rebels against his parents’ views, and Watterson generally portrays Mom and Dad as Emersonian non-conformists, so I think Calvin has to be opposed to that sensibility at least some of the time.
 True, Calvin also seems to seek out the solitude of nature, but that’s just another kind of chaos- there’s a reason he named his tiger Hobbes.

-premkumarbhaskal about 12 years ago
+premkumarbhaskal over 12 years ago

 all these coming from so called small kid!!!